-- Economics optional papers for 3rd year students run in Michaelmas term and Hilary term. - The recommended teaching pattern is 16 lectures (provided by the faculty) and 8 tutorials (provided by colleges). - For courses covering technical material, teaching may be given through classes rather than tutorials. - The recommended teaching for students taking the optional thesis or supervised dissertation paper is 8 tutorials (provided by college). - The final list of Economics optional papers will be announced at the Economics Department's options fair at the beginning of the fourth week of the first Hilary Full Term of candidates' work for the Honour School.
-In the event that recommended teaching patterns of new options fall outside these norms, this information will be updated and students will be informed. - Students taking Philosophy and Economics at FHS may take 0, 1 or 2 optional Economics papers. - Students taking Politics and Economics at FHS may take 0, 1 or 2 optional Economics papers. - Students taking Philosophy, Politics and Economics at FHS may take 0, 1 or 2 optional Economics papers. - There may be restrictions on numbers permitted to offer some Economics subjects in any particular year.
+- The recommended teaching pattern is 16 lectures (provided by the faculty) and 8 tutorials (provided by colleges). - For courses covering technical material, teaching may be given through classes rather than tutorials. - The recommended teaching for students taking the optional thesis or supervised dissertation paper is 8 tutorials (provided by college). - The final list of Economics papers will be announced at the Economics Department's options fair at the beginning of the fourth week of the first Hilary Full Term of candidates' work for the Honour School.
+In the event that recommended teaching patterns of new options fall outside these norms, this information will be updated and students will be informed. - There may be restrictions on numbers permitted to offer some Economics subjects in any particular year.